Hillary Beall

-Hillary Elizabeth Beall (born January 27, 1999) is an American professional soccer player who plays as a goalkeeper for San Diego Wave FC of the National Women's Soccer League (NWSL).
+Hillary Elizabeth Beall (born January 27, 1999) is an American professional soccer player who plays as a goalkeeper for the Houston Dash of the National Women's Soccer League (NWSL).
+She played college soccer for the Michigan Wolverines.

 Beall began her professional career at Racing Louisville FC and spent two seasons on loan from the club playing for Western United FC (A-League Women).
 She was named Player of the Year in her first professional season with Western United, which was also the club's inaugural season.

 Early life

 A native of Laguna Beach, California, Beall started playing soccer at the age of eleven first as a striker before switching to goalkeeper.
 She played at the youth club level for the SoCal Blues.

 Beall was ranked nationally as the number one goalkeeper in the class of 2017 and number 9 player overall.
 She received numerous honors, including being named as a NSCAA Youth All American and named to the Top Drawer Soccer ECNL Top XI for the ECNL Playoffs.

-Beall was selected to compete for the US Youth National Team (YNT) at the U14, U15, and U17, U19 and U20 levels.
-She was also named to the U17 and U20 NT rosters to compete in the Women's World Cup.